patrickrizzardi/docker-github-runner/README.md

 ## Using Docker (docker/build-push-action)

 If you are using the `docker/build-push-action` action to build and push your Docker image, you will need to add the volume `/var/run/docker.sock:/var/run/docker.sock` to the container.
-It is also possible that you need to add the `DOCKER_GID` environment variable to the container.
-This variable should be set to the GID of the `docker` group on the host machine.
-You can find the GID by running `getent group docker`.
+It is also possible that you need change the permissions of the docker socket on the host machine.
+If that is the case you can use `sudo chmod 666 /var/run/docker.sock`.

 ### Running the pre-built image using Docker Compose